FAQs

 Yes, please see the list below:

-Health services receive a list of allocated candidates and will not pursue or make offers to those matched elsewhere for the GNMP year.
+Following the Match, Health services receive a list of allocated candidates and will not pursue or make offers to those matched elsewhere for the GNMP year.

-Candidates must present this letter to any new Health Services before discussions can begin.
-Without a letter candidates cannot apply to any other health service participating in the Match.
+The decision to issue a Release Letter is at the discretion of the health service, based on the reasons and evidence provided.
+If approved, a Release Letter will be issued to the candidate and PMCV.
+Candidates must present this letter to any new health services before discussions can begin.
+Without this letter, candidates cannot apply to any other health service participating in the Match.

 The following is a description of the wording used within the Candidate Handbook and this website: